-Applications for the 2018 NIDUS Pilot Grant Awards are due Wednesday, Nov.
-7, and we have heard from quite a few people who are interested in applying or learning more about the grants.
+Applications for the 2019 NIDUS Pilot Grant Awards are due Thursday, Nov.
+7 2019.
 We have compiled responses to some NIDUS Pilot Grant FAQs here to help assist applicants during the process.
 If you have additional questions or would like further clarification, please contact NIDUS@hsl.harvard.edu.
 Applicants may also be interested in reviewing the video or slides from our informational webinar overview, accessible through the NIDUS Pilots Task Force webpage.

 Can budget be used to cover salary?